AlexRoman777/TLA/TLA/data-engineering.md

 - **RDD**: _Resilient Distributed Dataset_ - A fundamental data structure of Apache Spark that is fault-tolerant and allows for in-memory processing of data.
 - **RDBMS**: _Relational Database Management System_ - A type of DBMS that stores data in tables with relationships between them, and uses SQL for querying.
+- **Redshift**: _Amazon Redshift_ - A cloud-based data warehousing service provided by Amazon Web Services that allows users to analyze large volumes of data using SQL queries.

 [🔝](#acronyms-for-data-engineering)